-While these style of shorts are comfortable for me during exercising, I never fully realized how much of a hinderance they were.
+While this style of shorts is comfortable for me during exercising, I never fully realized how much of a hindrance they were.
 If I’m performing mid and upper-body kettlebell exercises, my shorts didn’t really affect me.
 It’s when I start moving around and going to the ground with the kettlebell that problems occur.
 Allow me to explain.

 The Problem With Loose-Fitting Shorts and Exercising

 The photo above photo shows a typical pair of shorts I would wear while working out.
 The color might be different from each but the material is the same.
 As you can see, they are pretty standard as far as shorts go.
 Nothing out of the ordinary.
 So what exactly is my problem with them then?
 It’s the excess material that gets in the way of my kettlebell exercises.